MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ## Enable or disable App Center Distribute at runtime

 You can enable and disable App Center Distribute at runtime.
-If you disable it, the SDK will not provide any in-app update functionality but you can still use Distribute service in App Center portal.
+If you disable it, the SDK won't provide any in-app update functionality but you can still use Distribute service in App Center portal.

 ```objc
 [MSACDistribute setEnabled:NO];